mshrontz/bots/GuyFieri/guy_fieri-isms.md

 I’ve always been an eccentric, a rocker at heart.
 I can’t play the guitar, but I can play the griddle.

 My seafood is so fresh it’ll slap ya!

+You know what they say, the bigger the trash can, the more nachos you can make!